AlipMagical/starter-applets/README.md

-Owner Manager Mr Alip Abdullah
+Owner Manager Google AI and AI is Mr Alip Abdullah/Alip Clinton.
 # AI Studio Starter Applets

 This repository contains the source code for AI Studio's